A lot of Kiwis have not heard of the co ownership concept with property, but it’s quite common in other places and is becoming more popular here too.

 Co-Ownership Is Just One More Option

-As mortgage advisers we know that this is not the best option for all people, but it is a viable option that can help people get into a home where otherwise they may need to save for another year or two.
+As a mortgage adviser I know that this is not the best option for all people, but it is a viable option that can help people get into a home where otherwise they may need to save for another year or two.

-Waiting and watching the house values increasing can be frustrating too.
+Waiting and watching the house values increasing can be frustrating too and there are some good reasons not to wait to buy your first home.

 It may be smarter for first home buyers to get on the property ladders sooner.